 - Press the mixture into a pie dish and up the sides.
 Make sure it is tight and compact.
 The bottom of a medium-size measuring cup works well.
 You want the crust to be thick.

 - Bake in the preheated oven for 10 minutes.

-- Allow pie crust to completely cool before adding lemon filling.
+- Allow pie crust to completely cool before adding the lemon filling.

-- Soften the powdered gelatin in ¼ cup cold water.
-Let it stand for 5 minutes, then using a double boiler, heat the water and gelatin until the gelatin becomes translucent.
+- In a small microwave-safe bowl, soften the powdered gelatin in ¼ cup of cold water, stirring to moisten all the gelatin.
+Let it stand for 5 minutes.
+Microwave for 10 to 15 seconds until the gelatin is translucent.
 Set aside.

 - Zest one lemon or until you have 1 tablespoon of zest, set aside.

 - Separate the egg yolks from the egg whites.
 In a medium bowl, beat the egg yolks until thickened.
 Add to the egg yolks; salt, lemon juice, and ½ cup sugar.
 Blend well.

 - Add the egg mixture to a medium saucepan and heat over medium heat until thickened, about 15 minutes, stirring constantly.
 Add the gelatin mixture and stir until dissolved.
 Remove from heat.
 Stir in the lemon zest and allow to cool for 10 to 15 minutes.

 - While the lemon filling is cooling, beat the egg whites with the remaining ½ cup sugar until stiff peaks form.
 Pour lemon filling into the bowl with egg whites and fold together until thoroughly combined.